Cushione/fantastic-news/README.md

 ### Fixed Bugs
 - When posting a comment, if the user pressed the submit button multiple times, a new comment was added for each click.
   - Fixed by adding an event listener to every form, which prevents multiple submissions.
+- When adding, editing or deleting a comment while unauthenticated, the user was brought to the login page as intended.
+The url of the request was stored in the login url.
+After logging in, Django attempted to open the stored url, but instead of POST or DELETE request, a GET request was sent.
+The views did not have a GET handler so the user received a 405 Error.
+  - Fixed by adding GET request handlers that redirect to the Article Detail page of the comment in the request.

 ## Development process
 While I was working on this project, I tried to follow an agile development approach as much as possible.